alanrenouf/vCheck-vSphere/CONTRIBUTING.md

 ### Contributing to documentation
 One of the easiest ways to contribute to a PowerShell project is by helping to write and edit documentation.
-All of our documentation hosted on GitHub is written using [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) (we are at lest working on shifting things over to GFM)
+All of our documentation hosted on GitHub is written using [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)

+*We are at lest working on shifting things over to GFM, for 'core' documentation.
+Some things may still live on the GitHub wiki, but using GFM allows the documentation to exist in the repo, so you always have a local copy to reference ;)*

 To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.